Jiří Skalák

-Jiří Skalák (born 12 March 1992) is a Czech professional footballer who plays as a winger for Czech First League side Mladá Boleslav.
+Jiří Skalák (born 12 March 1992) is a Czech professional footballer who plays as a winger for Czech First League side Dynamo České Budějovice.
 He has represented the Czech Republic internationally at youth levels U16 through U21.

 Club career

 Early career

 Skalák started his professional career at AC Sparta Prague, spending time on loan at MFK Ružomberok, 1.
 FC Slovácko, FC Zbrojovka Brno and FK Mladá Boleslav before moving to Mladá Boleslav permanently in 2015.

 Brighton & Hove Albion

 Skalák joined Football League Championship side Brighton & Hove Albion on 1 February 2016 for an undisclosed fee, believed to be £1.2 million.
 He scored his first goal for the club in a 4–0 win over QPR on 19 April 2016.
+Although he featured 31 times in Brighton's promotion-winning 2016–17 season, he only took part in cup games the following season, as Brighton played in the Premier League.

 Millwall

 On 2 August 2018, Skalák joined Championship side Millwall for an undisclosed fee.
+He was originally credited with his first goal for the club in a 1–1 home draw against Bolton on 24 November 2018, but the goal was later claimed by teammate Jake Cooper.
+He eventually scored his first league goal for Millwall on 22 July 2020, the final day of the extended 2019–20 season in a 4–1 win against Huddersfield.

 Mladá Boleslav

 On 8 February 2021, Skalák joined Czech First League side FK Mladá Boleslav for an undisclosed fee.